Peter Criss Mini-Biography

 After numerous world tours, platinum albums, and KISS merchandise, Peter Criss left the band in 1980.
 He later embarked on a solo career that led to the release of Out of Control, Let Me Rock You, and most recently One for All.

 By popular demand, the original lineup of KISS reunited in 1995 for the years most successful tour.
 The Reunion Tour was followed up with the Psycho Circus album and tour, and finally the Farewell Tour.
-After the Farewell Tour, Peter briefly re-joined the band and appeared on the KISS Symphony: Alive VI album and DVD.
+After the Farewell Tour, Peter briefly re-joined the band and appeared on the KISS Symphony: Alive IV album and DVD.